 Our no-nonsense approach stems from the principal that removing pressure is the cornerstone of any good pressure ulcer prevention protocol.
-And that nurses, as the architects and technicians of safe patient handling, need the best available tools and practical techniques to accomplish care without harm.
+And that nurses, as the architects and technicians of safe patient handling, know best what tools and practical techniques are needed to accomplish care without harm.

-With a sensible strategy, we can save lives and save money at the same time!
+With a sensible approach, we can save lives and save money at the same time!

 – Micoy Baile, Medical Surgical RN, BSN